 Forward-looking Risk Estimation

-In industrial manufacturing, production machines are often insured on a yearly basis, with some carrying individual insurance contracts or contracts for entire production plants.
+In industrial manufacturing, production machines are often insured yearly, with some carrying individual insurance contracts or contracts for entire production plants.

 Industrial AIoT is gaining momentum to measure the machine state at all times to deliver a real-time understanding of machine operation and condition monitoring.
 With unknown risks getting transparent to better estimate and minimize risks of failure across production lines and plants.